syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Series.md

-> Note: The AutosetRange property of the primary axis needs to be set to False, when the AutoDiscard property is set to ExtendRange or ResetRange.
+N> The AutosetRange property of the primary axis needs to be set to False, when the AutoDiscard property is set to ExtendRange or ResetRange.

 The following code example illustrates the usage of the AutoDiscard property, when set to various enumerations.
 {% highlight xml %}